 - Enrolment gives user the possibility to participate in course as a student or teacher.

 User functionality in moodle:

-User roles in moodle: A role is an identifier of the user's status in some context.
+- User roles in moodle: Roles assigned to users give them a set of capabilities in given context.
 For example: Teacher, Student and Forum moderator are examples of roles.